 The panel members attended over 40 hours of workshops and meetings to provide perspectives and advice, before presenting DEECA with 43 recommendations for the masterplan.
 A report of the recommendations, and DEECA's response, can be found on S2S's webpage.

-The following community engagement activities were conducted throughout 2020 and 2021 including:
+The following community engagement activities were conducted throughout 2020, 2021 and 2023 including:

-• A dedicated webpage used to regularly inform the community
+• A dedicated webpage used to regularly inform the community of project updates and stakeholders

 Engagement with community